 Younger families throughout the area will benefit by the provision of much needed play facilities.

-A large area of valuable green space being held in trust by the Birchwood community will be protected from any further development.
+A large area of valuable green space will be held in trust by the Birchwood community, protecting it from any further development.